 A period of growth followed incorporation: gas and water lines were installed, Euclid Ave. was paved, and streetcar service from Cleveland began.
 The population reached 10,000 in 1910; the new city first adopted the mayor-council form of government.
 In 1910 and 1916 the city rejected annexation with Cleveland.
 A charter was drafted in 1915, and in 1918 the city adopted a city manager plan.
-The charter adopted in 1916 provided for women's suffrage in municipal elections--then the only such franchise east of Chicago (see WOMEN).
+The charter adopted in 1916 provided for women's suffrage in municipal elections—then the only such franchise east of Chicago (see WOMEN).
 The majority of the city's housing was built during the 1910s and 1920s.
-Commercial centers developed at the Euclid Ave. intersections with Superior, Taylor, and Lee roads.
+Commercial centers developed at the Euclid Ave. intersections with Superior, Taylor, and Lee Rds.
 In 1920 the population was over 27,000.
 One of the early manufacturers was the National Bindery Co.
 (1905).
 Beginning in 1911, the National Electric Lamp Assn., later the lamp division of the GENERAL ELECTRIC CO., began the construction of NELA PARK on Noble Rd.
-Other light industries developed along the NICKEL PLATE and New York Central RAILROADS during World War II.
+Other light industries developed along the NICKEL PLATE and NEW YORK CENTRAL railroads during World War II.
 In 1920, Case School of Applied Science (see CASE WESTERN RESERVE UNIVERSITY) built an observatory on a knoll above Taylor Rd. that operated until 1980.
-In 1929-30, John D. Rockefeller, Jr., began a residential development on the Forest Hill estate that had belonged to his father, but only 80 of the planned 600 homes were built before the Depression.
+In 1929-30, John D. Rockefeller, Jr., began a residential development on the Forest Hill estate that had belonged to his father, but only 81 of the planned 600 homes were built before the Depression.
 In 1938 he donated FOREST HILL PARK to the cities of East Cleveland and Cleveland Hts.
 The Rockefellers also contributed land for the East Cleveland Public Library (opened in 1916, with a donation from Andrew Carnegie), the HURON RD.
-HOSPITAL (moved from downtown Cleveland in 1931), and the junior high school.
+HOSPITAL (moved from downtown Cleveland in 1931; closed in 2011), and the junior high school.
 The A.M.
 MCGREGOR HOME for the elderly was built in 1908 and enlarged in 1941.

-During the 1960s, East Cleveland experienced a major population shift, as AFRICAN AMERICANS constituted an increasingly larger proportion of the population.
-Some community agencies such as the EAST CLEVELAND THEATER (est. 1968) dealt positively with integration while cases like the CITY OF EAST CLEVELAND, OH, VS. MOORE revealed fear and distrust.
-By 1984 East Cleveland was one of the largest predominantly black communities in the county, population 36,957.
+Fiscal problems and corruption led to a citizen petition that replaced the commission-manager form of government with a mayor-council form in 1986.
 In Sept.
 1988 the state formed a governor's commission to manage city finances.
 Throughout the 1990s, despite bond sales, cutbacks and layoffs, East Cleveland remained in a state of fiscal emergency.
 Community efforts to address these problems included the East Cleveland Coalition for a Better City and housing renovation by the city and the Lutheran Housing Corp.
 Nevertheless, in 2003 East Cleveland was owed $7.8 million in back property taxes, over half the city's $15 million tax base.
 The city continued to languish in fiscal emergency for most of the first two decades of the 21st century.
 By 2019 the East Cleveland school system, which included 4 elementary schools, 1 middle school, and Shaw High School, was also in fiscal emergency.